-A Chairperson, either prior to the start of the meeting and/or at the meeting itself, may include a recommendation regarding any item on the agenda brought before the meeting.
-Where a Chairperson's recommendation varies significantly from an officer's recommendation the reason for the variation must be explained.
+A chairperson, either prior to the start of the meeting and/or at the meeting itself, may include a recommendation regarding any item on the agenda brought before the meeting.
+Where a chairperson's recommendation varies significantly from an officer's recommendation the reason for the variation must be explained.
+A recommendation that differs significantly from the officer's recommendation must comply with the decision-making requirements of Part 6, LGA 2002.

-9.6 Chairperson's report
+9.6 Chairperson may prepare report

-The Chairperson of a meeting has the right, through a report, to direct the attention of a meeting to any matter which is on the agenda or which falls within the responsibilities of that meeting, as described in its terms of reference.
+The chairperson of a meeting has the right to prepare a report to be included in the agenda on any matter which falls within the responsibilities of that meeting, as described in its terms of reference.